Join Renew Member Log In FAQ

 Eligibility: Through late father, Clay Lofton, who served during the Korean War and WWII.

 Offices Held: Served numerous unit-, district-, and department-level offices and chairmanships.
-National: Chair of ALA Girls Nation, Junior Activities, National Security, Membership, Constitution & Bylaws, Children & Youth, and Veterans Affairs & Rehabilitation committees.
-Served on the National Executive Committee and ALA Strategic Planning Committee; served as staff assistant, nurse, and committee member for ALA Girls Nation; she also served as vice chair for the Public Relations and Junior Activities committees.
+National: chair of Veterans Affairs & Rehabilitation, ALA Girls Nation, Junior Activities, National Security, Membership, Constitution & Bylaws, and Children & Youth committees.
+Served on the National Executive Committee and ALA Strategic Planning Committee; also served as vice chair of Americanism, Public Relations, and Junior Activities committees, as well as currently serving as American Legion Auxiliary national vice president.

 NATIONAL DIVISION VICE PRESIDENTS